lvlcn-t/go-kit/README.md

 - [config](/config/loader.go): A wrapper around [spf13/viper](https://github.com/spf13/viper) to load configuration files with into a struct without the need to write boilerplate code.
 - [lists](/lists/lists.go): A collection of functions to work with lists, such as filtering, mapping, and reducing.
+- [executors](/executors/retry.go): Some useful executors to handle common scenarios like retries with exponential backoff.
 - [metrics](/metrics/metrics.go): A simple wrapper around [otel](https://opentelemetry.io/docs/languages/go/getting-started/) to get a trace provider based on the provided configuration.

 ## Installation